gleam-lang/website/book-src/tour/expression-blocks.md

 # Expression blocks

-Every block in gleam is an expression.
+Every block in Gleam is an expression.
 All expressions in the block are executed, and the result of the last expression is returned.

 ```gleam